Going for my first walk on the white sand of Clearwater Beach, Florida, felt like a rebirth.

-The reward for attending was 30,000 points which could be redeemed at any of Wyndham's locations.
+The reward for attending was 30,000 points that could be redeemed at Wyndham's locations.

-I signed up, earned the points in exchange for a few hours of my time (during which I did not buy a timeshare), and waited for a good opportunity to use them.
+I signed up, earned the points in exchange for a few hours of my time (during which I did not buy a timeshare), and waited for an excellent opportunity to use them.

 Staying at the resort afforded me access to the pool, though I didn't use it for more than a quick dip.

 I did, however, enjoy a happy hour cocktail and salad with chicken for dinner at the pool bar.

 The morning of my departure, I sat in one of the resort's shaded lounge chairs on the beach.

 I left mid-morning before anyone came by to charge me.

 My stay at the Wyndham Grand Clearwater was well worth the time I spent listening to the timeshare presentation.

 When it comes to Clearwater Beach restaurants, I made a few discoveries.